Salut Mere et Pere! Commet va tu?

 Bienne is great!
 The language barrier really doesn´t exist: Everyone

-speak either French or English.
+seems to speak either French or English.
 But it is way nice to

-such a beautiful country and everything
+be in Switzerland.
+It is such a beautiful country and everything

-seems to be run very well, although,
+seems to be run very well, although, everything is very expensive.

-I did pull out 50 francs today to buy post cards
+I did pull out 50 francs today to buy post cards and stamps and

 I may have to use some personal money for trains this week